probcomp/red_green_playground/HALLUCINATION_MODE.md

 ### Frontend (React)

 - Mode switcher in top navigation with auto-switching on load
-- Interactive drag-based key hallucination creation
+- Interactive drag-based key hallucination creation **directly on the video player canvas**
-- Real-time direction preview with visual control point
+- Real-time direction preview with visual control point overlaid on canvas
 - Inline configuration panel with speed and duration controls
+- Edit existing key hallucinations with pre-populated settings
+- Visual highlighting of currently edited hallucination
+- Auto-simulation on add, edit, delete, and load operations
 - Real-time rendering of all balls with distinct colors or disguised
 - Frame-accurate playback and recording
 - Legend and visual controls below video player